ABCs of Accounting and Bookkeeping for Airbnb Investors

 So many people raise red flags on tax returns because their financial accounting for Airbnb income is based solely on payouts received.
 Rental income is more than deposits into your bank account.
 You must also report your gross earnings (completed payouts) and allowable expenses.

 These transactions should be organized into a consolidated record of accounts called a general ledger.
-This ledger will include all of your rental income (called credits) and expenses (called debits).
+This ledger will include all your rental income (called credits) and expenses (called debits).
 You have to categorize each entry, ensure the accounts balance, and turn all of this into financial statements for tax authorities.

 Tracking every financial transaction is where hosts usually fall off the rails.
 Your Airbnb tax report will only include gross earnings, withholdings, and adjustments for using the rental site.
 If you don’t want to foot the tax bill on your gross rental income, you’re responsible for keeping tabs on the rest.

-2. Common Airbnb Accounting Problems
+Common Airbnb Accounting Problems

 Tracking Expenses